dortania/OpenCore-Install-Guide/ktext.md

 # SSDTs

 So you see all those SSDTs in the AcpiSamples folder and wonder whether you need any of them.
 Well we'll be going over a couple to see whether you need them.
 Do note you'll need to compile these SSDTs with [MaciASL](https://github.com/acidanthera/MaciASL/releases) and please read them before compiling.
 Some require you to adjust them for your specific system(ie: EC0 to H_EC for SSDT-EC-USBX)

+If you're unsure which you need, the specific ones for each platform are mentioned in the ACPI section of the guide.

 * [SSDT-AWAC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-AWAC.dsl)